Balchik Palace

-The Balchik Palace (Дворец в Балчик, Dvorets v Balchik; Castelul din Balcic) is a palace in the Bulgarian Black Sea town and resort of Balchik in Southern Dobruja.
+The Balchik Palace (Дворец в Балчик, Dvorets v Balchik; Castelul din Balcic) is a palace in Balchik, a town and sea side resort located in Dobrich Province, Bulgaria.
 The official name of the palace was the Quiet Nest Palace.

-It was constructed between 1926 and 1937, during the Romanian control of the region, for the needs of Queen Marie of Romania.
+The palace was constructed between 1926 and 1937, when the Dobrich Province was part of the Kingdom of Romania, as Caliacra County.

 The palace complex consists of a number of residential villas, a smoking hall, a wine cellar, a power station, a monastery, a holy spring, a chapel and many other buildings, as well as most notably a park that is today a state-run botanical garden.
 Balchik Palace is 17 m above sea level.

 Architectural complex

 Marie of Romania, the wife of Ferdinand I of Romania, visited Balchik in 1921 and liked the location of the summer residence, ordering the vineyards, gardens and water mills of local citizens to be bought so a palace could be constructed at their place.
 Balkan and Ottoman Turkish motifs were used in the construction of the palace that was carried out by Italian architects Augustino and Americo, while a florist was hired from Switzerland to arrange the park.
 The main building's extravagant minaret coexists with a Christian chapel, perfectly illustrating the queen's Baháʼí Faith beliefs.

 Today many of the former royal villas and other buildings of the complex are reorganized inside and used to accommodate tourists.
 Some of the older Bulgarian water mills have also been preserved and reconstructed as restaurants or tourist villas.